 Colloids are particles with diameters of nano- to micro-metres that typically live in a solution where they diffuse as Brownian particles and interact in various ways.
 They are a promising system to study for self-assembly, because experimentalists have recently gained a wealth of control over features such as shape, size, charge, specificity, and valency of the particles, so an enormous variety of structures can potentially be assembled.
 For example, by coating different particles with complementary strands of DNA, one can in principle program exactly the set of interactions that one wants.
 Finding ways to explore the parameter space of possibilities is an exciting arena where applied mathematics and computation can help to guide experiments and to predict bounds on what can possibly be assembled.
-Different types of interactions require different theoretical approaches, and my work has looked at two of these as described below.

 One promising method of creating structures on surfaces is to bombard them with ions.
 The ions transmit energy to the surface, causing the atoms to locally redistribute, or if they have enough energy, to sputter away, creating a small crater near the impact location of each ion.
 The average effect over many ion impacts is to cause the surface height to erode.
 Because it erodes with different rates depending on the slope of the surface, it can develop intricate patterns depending on the initial shape of the surface and the parameters involved in ion bombardment.
 These patterns can have features at a very small scale, so if we understand how they arise we can learn how to exploit them to create desired target patterns.
 Uniform ion bombardment is cheap compared to other methods of nanofabrication, so this is a promising avenue to pursue.